developer-zebra/developer-zebra-site/src/mx/4-4/ui-settings/keymappingmgr/index.md

 	A fixed set of eight (8) Triggers are supported and these are designated as Trigger 1 through Trigger 8.
 Triggers are most commonly used to provide a low-latency notification so that high priority events can be initiated.
 Various System applications on a device may register to be notified when various Triggers are sent.
 For example, the Scanning Subsystem on most devices uses Trigger 1 to initiate Barcode Scanning.

 	Normal (non-System) applications cannot perform registration for Triggers and hence cannot utilize the "Sent trigger" Key Behavior to invoke their application functionality.
 Such applications should use the "Launch application or "Send Intent" Key Behaviors instead.
-But using the KeyMappingMgr Feature Type, a non-System application can determine what Key(s), pressed in what Key State(s) will produce Triggers for which System applications are registered.
+But using the KeyMappingMgr, a non-System application can determine what Key(s), pressed in what Key State(s) will produce Triggers for which System applications are registered.

 * Launch application